agner/agner/README.md

 * `-p` or `--properties`: A comma, separated list of properties to be included in the listing (when present).
-* `-s` or `--search`: The packages name, description and keyword are searched, matched against SEARCH_TERM.
+* `-s` or `--search`: The packages name, description and keyword are searched, matched against `SEARCH_TERM`.
 Only matching items are shown.

 A convenience command is: